avinashpadimi/kafka_spike/README.md

     },
   },

-3. Run applications on different port numbers.
+3. Run applications on different port numbers.(You can change the port number in package.json file) yarn dev